robhrt7/MCSS/en/index.md

 ---

 ## Introduction
-Multilayer CSS organization methodology is based on [BEM]((http://bem.info/)) and [OOCSS](http://oocss.org/) principles.
-It was invented in [Odnoklassniki.ru](http://corp.mail.ru/en/communications/odnoklassniki) (Top 10 world social network) developers team and is recommended for other developers as core for own documentation and team based methodologies.
+Multilayer CSS organization methodology is based on [BEM](http://bem.info/) and [OOCSS](http://oocss.org/) principles.
+It was invented in [OK.ru](http://corp.mail.ru/en/communications/odnoklassniki) (Top 10 world social network) developers team and is recommended for other developers as core for own documentation and team based methodologies.

 Despite the fact that this methodology originated in a large project with more than 60 developers and many inner services it can easily be used for small and medium sized projects as well.
+Its scalability gives developers an opportunity to chose the level of strictness of selected rules.

 Documentation is still being constantly improved, along with secondary tools, such as front-end documentation engine [Source](http://sourcejs.com).
 Originally documentation was written in russian language and not all information is translated yet, feel free to leave translating pull requests.